bonsak/Sole-and-ankle/README.md

 # Sole&Ankle — Module 4 workshop

-This is my solution for the workshop module 04 in the "CSS for js developers" course.
+This is my solution for the workshop in module 04 in the "CSS for js developers" course.